numo-labs/isearch-ui/README.md

 # isearch-ui
 The ui for inspirational search!

 The ui is hosted as a static website from an s3 bucket.
 We use React and Redux with Babel and Webpack for transpiling and bundling.
+Data fetching is done by making GrahQL requests and recieving results through a web socket channel.

 ## Folder Structure